getfem/getfem/doc/sphinx/source/project/libdesc.rst

    config::base_index()

-whose value is 0 in python and 1 in Matlab and Scilab have to be used to exchange indices and array of indices.
+whose value is 0 in python and 1 in Matlab and Scilab has to be used to exchange indices and array of indices.
 Take care not to make the correction twice.
 Some Array of indices are automatically shifted.

 Adding a new object to the getfem interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^